From Leonardo da Vinci's 15th-century sketches to the very first manned gliders and airplanes, these early prototypes made modern flight possible.

 Public DomainA page from one of Leonardo da Vinci's notebooks, showing his design for an "aerial screw."

-Cayley had been fascinated by flight since his childhood, and around the turn of the 19th century, he began to turn that fascination into practical application.
-He conducted a variety of tests to try and gain an understanding of aerodynamics and find out what the ideal design for a flying machine would be.
+Cayley had been fascinated by flight since his childhood, and around the turn of the 19th century, he began to turn that interest into practical application.
+He conducted a variety of tests to gain an understanding of aerodynamics and find out what the ideal design for a flying machine would be.
 In 1809, he published the results of his research, identifying the four aerodynamic forces: lift, drag, thrust, and weight.

 Cayley went on to design various gliders, helicopters, airships, and fixed-wing machines throughout the rest of his career, but he was hardly the only person making strides in aviation.

-In 1842, for example, British inventor William Samuel Henson proposed the Aerial Steam Carriage, a design for a steam-powered fixed-wing aircraft, and although it was never actually built, Henson's concept included many features common to modern airplanes, including a fuselage, wings, and control surfaces.
+In 1842, for example, British inventor William Samuel Henson proposed the aerial steam carriage, a design for a steam-powered, fixed-wing aircraft, and although it was never actually built, Henson's concept included many features common to modern airplanes, including a fuselage, wings, and control surfaces.

-A few years later, another Englishman by the name of John Stringfellow managed to fly a small steam-powered model aircraft indoors.
+A few years later, another Englishman by the name of John Stringfellow managed to fly a small, steam-powered model aircraft indoors.
 This event was a major milestone, as it was the first known powered flight of a heavier-than-air craft, albeit this one was unmanned.

 Then, there was the German engineer Otto Lilienthal.
 Another enthusiast of manned aviation, Lilienthal conducted more than 2,000 glider flights in the 1890s.
 He also took meticulous notes on his designs and tests, which provided incredibly valuable data on lift and control.
-His feats also drew the attention of Orville and Wilbur Wright, two Dayton, Ohio-based bicycle makers who just so happened to have some pretty keen ideas on flight methodology.
+His feats drew the attention of Orville and Wilbur Wright, two Ohio bicycle makers who just so happened to have some pretty keen ideas on flight methodology.

 When Lilienthal tragically broke his neck in a glider crash on Aug.
-9, 1896 and died the next day in the hospital, it oddly served as the final push of inspiration that the Wright brothers needed to start conducting their own flight experiments.
+9, 1896, and died the next day in the hospital, it oddly served as the final push of inspiration that the Wright brothers needed to start conducting their own flight experiments.

 And those experiments eventually led to the creation of the world's first fully practical airplane.

-Public DomainWilbur Wright in flight from Governors Island in New York Harbor, 1909.
+Public DomainWilbur Wright in flight from Governors Island in New York Harbor.
+1909.

 But the Wright brothers didn't stop there.
 They continued to refine their designs, leading to longer and even more controlled flights.
-By 1905, the Wright Flyer III was capable of sustained flight for more than 30 minutes, and they quickly attracted the attention of aviation enthusiasts around the world — and, of course, the U.S. military.
+By 1905, the Wright Flyer III was capable of sustained flight for more than 30 minutes, and the brothers quickly attracted the attention of aviation enthusiasts around the world — and, of course, the U.S. military.

 After securing a patent for their invention, they went on to sign contracts with both the U.S. Army and French investors who wanted to build and sell licensed Wright airplanes.